SDXorg/excels2vensim/docs/usage.rst

 spread along the file or files.
 For DATA and LOOKUPS variables, in addition, information for the interpolation series (time and x, respectibvely) has to be added.

-Some examples are given in `examples folder of the GitLab repository <https://gitlab.com/eneko.martin.martinez/excels2vensim/-/tree/master/examples>`_.
+Some examples are given in `examples folder of the GitHub repository <https://github.com/SDXorg/excels2vensim/tree/master/examples>`_.
 Please, check them to understand the usage.

 .. note::